farmOS/farmOS/docs/model/type/term.md

 Relationships that are common to all Term types include:

 - Parent
+- Images
+- Files

 #### Parent

 Terms can specify "Parent" Terms to create a hierarchy.
 See related "Weight" attribute above for ordering Terms within the hierarchy.

+#### Images

+Images can be attached to Terms.
+This provides a place to store associated photos.

+#### Files

+Files can be attached to Terms.
+This provides a place to put documents such as Shapefiles, PDFs, CSVs, or other associated files.

 ## Type-specific fields